aisha-x/THM/Rooms/SOC Level 1/Network Security and Traffic Analysis/Wireshark: Traffic Analysis.md

 - to decrypt the traffic with a key log file, right click on the TLS layer in packet details panel > Protocol Preferences >  (pre)-Master-Secret log filename.. then add the file and click ok
 - ![Screenshot 2025-05-07 222754](https://github.com/user-attachments/assets/63163ef6-b8c1-4e26-85e8-e9f0c89dac59)
 ![Screenshot 2025-05-07 222821](https://github.com/user-attachments/assets/a65eeb30-3bb4-47ab-89b6-c9b2e8268201)
-- The second approach is from  "Edit --> Preferences --> Protocols --> TLS" menu
 - then search for `http2`

 Ans: ***115***